 The project documents not just the sounds of life at the ends of the Earth, but also urges us to consider the fragility of our polar ecosystem in the face of the climate crisis.
 With Earth’s poles warming faster than the global average, this collection of sounds aims to draw attention to a fascinating but rapidly changing environment, and encourages us to think about ways to preserve it for future generations.

 Out of all the senses, sound is the one that travels the furthest in the oceans.
 Because of this, acoustic methods are becoming a critical tool that scientists are using to better understand the Polar seas and the marine biodiversity within.

-When sight is impossible, acoustic data can give us invaluable information on breeding habits, migration patterns and the ways in which anthropogenic noise negatively affects marine environments.
+When sight is impossible, acoustic data can give scientists invaluable information on breeding habits, migration patterns and the ways in which human-made noise negatively affects marine environments.

 - Rare recordings of whale song including blue whales, fin whales, bowhead whales and sperm whales

 - Odontocete species including sperm whales, killer whales, dolphins and narwhals

 - Seal species including the Weddell seal, leopard and crabeater seals and little-studied Ross seal